'Anywhere but Haiti': Asylum seeker retraces his 15,000-km odyssey to Canada

 When Pierre left Cap-Haïtien for South America, he never imagined he'd wind up in the woods of upstate New York.

-But nine years and ten countries later, he stepped into Canada and was arrested by the RCMP.
+But nine years and 10 countries later, he stepped into Canada and was arrested by the RCMP.

-- Waves of asylum seekers keep coming at illegal border crossing in Quebec
+He had survived a 15,000-kilometre odyssey from Brazil to Quebec's Roxham Road with his wife and seven-year-old son, through some of the most dangerous territory in the Americas.

 - Haitian family fleeing Donald Trump's America tries to find footing in Montreal

-He had survived a two-and-a-half-month, 15,000-kilometre odyssey from Brazil to Roxham Road with his wife and seven-year-old son, through some of the most dangerous territory in the Americas.
+- More than 13,000 intercepted by RCMP trying to cross into Canada this year

+As of Aug.
+31, 13,211 people have been intercepted by the RCMP in between official points of entry this year.
+Of them, 11,896 crossed into Quebec.

 Pierre is not his real name.
-CBC News has agreed to protect the identities of the 29-year-old Haitian and his family to prevent any potential impact on their asylum claim in Canada.
+CBC News has agreed to protect the identities of the 30-year-old Haitian and his family to prevent any potential impact on their asylum claim in Canada.

 Building a life in Chavez's Venezuela